 And now Padel has come to Bective, thanks to John Brady.
-John can arrange for the supply of Padel racquets, and any accessories
+We meet at 10:30am every Sunday morning, and John can arrange for the supply of Padel racquets, and any accessories

 As a fully qualified and certified Padel coach, John will be able to impart his vast knowledge to you through his innovative and creative approach to lessons.
 Contact him today and get your Padel on!

 Stay tuned for upcoming Padel events in the club and locally.